Gamma-ray Signatures of r-Process Radioactivity from the Collapse of Magnetized White Dwarfs: DISCUSSION

 Quantitative differences also arise from the larger ejecta mass (${\sim} 0.18\,\Msun$ vs.\ ${\sim} 0.005$--$0.03\,\Msun$ for typical BNS models).
 The larger mass produces a proportionally higher intrinsic gamma-ray luminosity, but also extends the optically thick phase: the escaping luminosity $L_\gamma^{\rm esc} \propto L_\gamma^{\rm int} \times f_{\rm esc}$ reflects a competition between the source strength and the absorption, which might partially offset each other.
-The highly aspherical geometry of the AIC ejecta -- concentrated at mid-latitudes rather than distributed in a tidal tail -- introduces a distinct viewing-angle dependence.
+The highly aspherical geometry of the AIC ejecta -- concentrated at mid-latitudes rather than distributed in the equatorial plane -- introduces a distinct viewing-angle dependence.
 Table~\ref{tab:comparison} summarizes the key differences.
+We caution that the AIC values in Table~\ref{tab:comparison} correspond to a single model --- the $B_{\rm pol} = 10^{12}\,$G case --- which is the only model in the current 2D simulation suite that produces strong $r$-process nucleosynthesis.
+As discussed in Section~\ref{sec:simulation}, this strong initial field serves as a proxy for MRI/dynamo amplification that cannot be resolved in axisymmetry, and 3D simulations with weaker seed fields may yield similar outcomes \citep{Combi:2025yvs}.
+Nevertheless, the quoted $\langle \Ye \rangle \sim 0.24$ is quite representative of the bulk of the ejecta, with ${\sim}80\%$ of the total ejected mass having $\Ye \leq 0.25$ \citep{Pitik:2026bjm}.

 In a multi-messenger context, several observables can help distinguish AIC from BNS events.
 If the transient occurs within the sensitivity volume of gravitational-wave detectors (LIGO/Virgo/KAGRA), the GW signal itself is diagnostic: a BNS merger produces a characteristic inspiral chirp, whereas an AIC generates a short burst from the collapse and subsequent proto-neutron star oscillations \citep{Abdikamalov:2009aq, 2023MNRAS.525.6359L}.
 Most decisively, a coincident GW detection with the inspiral chirp signature characteristic of a compact binary merger would unambiguously rule out the WD collapse channel.
 Optical and near-infrared observations would detect the associated kilonova emission \citep{Pitik:2026bjm}, constraining the ejecta mass and opacity.
 The gamma-ray lines, in turn, would directly identify the nucleosynthesis products, breaking degeneracies inherent in broadband light-curve fitting.
 In particular, the simultaneous detection of $r$-process gamma-ray lines from $^{132}$I, $^{132}$Te, $^{133}$Xe, alongside the iron-peak lines of $^{56}$Co and $^{56}$Ni would favour an AIC origin over a BNS merger, since typical BNS dynamical ejecta lack $^{56}$Co.